 Map Viewer—This app within the portal website allows you to view, design, and save web maps.
 Think of it as a canvas in which you combine GIS information and services to make your own map.
 You can save your maps, share them with others, and embed them in apps you create using ArcGIS Configurable Apps templates or ArcGIS Web AppBuilder.

 ArcGIS Web AppBuilder—The portal website includes an embedded interactive app for designing and building web applications from your web maps.
 Applications you create with Web AppBuilder require no programming knowledge and are HTML-based, meaning they work on desktop browsers, tablets, and smartphones without needing a plugin.
 Web AppBuilder comes with a variety of themes you can customize and widgets that allow you to deliver advanced functionality such as high-quality printing, geoprocessing, editing, and search.
-To learn more, see Welcome to Web AppBuilder for ArcGIS.
+To learn more, see What is ArcGIS Web AppBuilder.

 Scene Viewer—In the ArcGIS Enterprise portal, the Scene Viewer application is used for viewing 3D geospatial content.
 Scene Viewer works with desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.